Mental Health Matters Brochures:

 If you or someone in your family needs mental health services, call the Mental Health Call Center at:

-This website is a tool to help meet your mental health issues.
-This website has been created for clients, family members, organizations and individuals to help on your journey to rehabilitation and recovery.
+This Website is a tool to help meet your mental health issues.
+This Website has been created for clients, family members, organizations and individuals to help on your journey to rehabilitation and recovery.

 In November 2004, California voters passed Proposition 63, now referred to as the Mental Health Services Act (MHSA), establishing new tax revenues to expand and improve local public mental health systems.
 MHSA funding comes from a 1% tax on taxable individual incomes over $1 million.

-In August 2012, Senate Pro Tempore Steinberg requested an outcome & performance review of the Mental Health Services Act (MHSA).
+In August 2012, Senate Pro Tempore Steinberg requested an outcome and performance review of the Mental Health Services Act (MHSA).
 Senator Steinberg’s letter to the Joint Legislative Audit Committee (JLAC) Chair requested a review of the MHSA for the most recent six-year period, in a number of areas: assessment of county implementation of MHSA; fiscal reconciliation of revenues and allocations to counties; and reporting of data by individual counties in the aggregate.
-A copy of the letter can be found here.
+A copy of the letter can be found here

-- 2012-122 Audit Reccommendations Progress Update
+- 2012-122 Audit Recommendations Progress Update